Step by step, here’s how it works:

-The mission of Carolina Cups is to provide breast cancer screening, treatment, and research; as such, all funds must be designated for one of these activities.
+The mission of the Pledge the Pink Foundation is to provide breast cancer screening, treatment, and research; as such, all funds must be designated for one of these activities.

 Specifically, our focus is funding mammograms, biopsies, clinic trials, research labs, and diagnostic equipment.

 Because we must provide financial accountability for every dime we donate, please understand that we cannot provide direct financial assistance or care packages to patients or families.